CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Integrator

-Used in the EU Cyber Resilience Act.
+Used in the EU Cyber Resilience Act Annex II to denote someone who integrates *a product with digital elements intended for integration* into other products with digital elements.

 * See [Developer](#developer).